-In case of first-price auction, the winning bid would be attributed to buyer C and the clearing price will be the same as the bid, i.e., $3.4.
-While the first-price auction can theoretically maximise revenue for publishers, it can create an price war between buyers who are trying to guess the correct value of the inventory and outdo each other.
+In the case of the first-price auction, the winning bid would be attributed to buyer C and the clearing price will be the same as the bid, i.e., $3.4.
+While the first-price auction can theoretically maximize revenue for publishers, it can create a price war between buyers who are trying to guess the correct value of the inventory and outdo each other.
 In the long run, it may actually result in lowered demand for publisher inventory as more and more buyers fail to get viable returns on their ad spends and pull out of the auction.

-In second-price auction, though the winning bid still belongs to buyer C, their clearing price will be $0.01 + second highest bid ($3.1) = $3.11.
-The amount that they buyer saved on this impression, $0.29, is knows as the reduction.
+In a second-price auction, though the winning bid still belongs to buyer C, their clearing price will be $0.01 + second-highest bid ($3.1) = $3.11.
+The amount that the buyer saved on this impression, $0.29, is known as the reduction.
 The reduction is an opportunity for the buyer to save on the overestimation of the impression value.
 Due to price floor setting and other kinds of yield optimization techniques, however, a clean second-price auction is a rarity in the world of programmatic media buying.

 Moving from Second-price to First-price Auctions

 The fast adoption rates and popularity of header bidding among both buyers and publishers in recent years gives us a hint about the direction that real-time bidding is headed.
 There are a couple of reasons why the market is shifting in favour of first-price auctions.

 First, the second-price auction may be hurting publishers, who have been forced to find ways of artificially inflating original CPMs.
 Setting price floors and adding fees to manipulate the final yield are some of the ways publishers have protected their margins.
 This goes against the idea of a second-price auction and in a way turns it into a quasi first-price auction.